Projective plane graphs and 3-rigidity: Introduction

 The determination of construction schemes and their base graphs for various classes of graphs is of general interest, both for embedded graph theory and for the rigidity of bar-joint frameworks.
 We note, for example, that Barnette \cite{bar} employed vertex splitting moves for the construction of triangulations of 2-manifolds and showed that there are 2 (full) triangulations of $\P$ which are uncontractible.
 Also, Barnette and Edelson \cite{bar-ede-1}, \cite{bar-ede-2} have shown that all 2-manifolds have finitely many minimal uncontractible triangulations.
-Our construction theorem is in a similar spirit to this and we expect our reduction methods, involving critical cycles and minimum hole incidence degree, for example, to be useful for more general surface graphs and for other sparsity classes.
-In particular, for $(3,6)$-tight $\P$-graphs we show that the irreducibles are the uncontractibles and it would be interesting to determine to what extent this phenomenon is true for other surfaces and sparsity classes.
+With respect to generic rigidity, Fogelsanger \cite{fog} has shown that a finite simple graph given by a triangulated compact surface without boundary is 3-rigid.
+For the projective plane this was obtained earlier by Whiteley \cite{whi} using the vertex splitting method and Barnette's characterisation of the uncontractible graphs.
+With the exception of the sphere, the graph of a fully triangulated surface without boundary is over-constrained, in the sense that $|E| > 3|V | - 6$.
+Characterising the minimal 3-rigidity of partial triangulations is therefore a natural topic and is one which requires additional methods.